chrissns/chrissns/README.md

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-0D76A8?style=for-the-badge&logo=linkedin&logoColor=white)][linkedIn]
 [![Instagram Badge](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)][instagram]

-Visit me on my website at https://christiansohns.de.
+Follow me on my social profiles or visit me on my website at https://christiansohns.de.

 ### Inspiration
 > "Be a yardstick of quality.
 Some people aren’t used to an environment where excellence is expected." — Steve Jobs